KiranJasvanee/OnlyPictures/README.md

         return 6
     }

     // ---------------------------------------------------
     // return the images you want to show.
 If you have URL strings, use next function instead of this.
+    // use .defaultPicture property to set placeholder image.
+This only work with local images. for dynamic images by URLs you can set placeholder image as I've shown in next function.
+    // onlyPictures.defaultPicture = #imageLiteral(resourceName: "defaultProfilePicture")

     func pictureViews(index: Int) -> UIImage {
         return pictures[index]
     }

     // ---------------------------------------------------
     // If you do have URLs of images.
 Use below function to have UIImageView instance and index insted of 'pictureViews(index: Int) -> UIImage'